ljarasius/ausnog-2025/pages/problem.md

 # What is the problem being solved?

 5G Networks uses 3 primary sites to deliver internal and customer compute services, one in Sydney (SDC), one in Melbourne (MDC), and one in Adelaide (ADC).
-These networks are critical for business continuity, and are in need of a refresh after running successfully for many years.
+These networks are critical for business continuity, however are in need of a refresh after running successfully for many years.

 - Ageing compute network infrastructure
 - Spanning tree